 The Colorado Court of Appeals just held that deferred compensation payments from an employer to a non-qualified plan (i.e. it’s not a retirement account under ERISA) do not count as income for purposes of child support.
 N.J.C.1In re: the Parental Responsibilities of N.J.C., 2019 COA 153.

 In the N.J.C. case, the father was a cardiologist, who earned a salary of $150,000/yr, plus another $200,000/yr of deferred compensation which was paid into a non-qualified retirement plan.
-Father could not access the deferred compensation funds until age 65, and subject to forfeiture if the father left employment before age 65.
+Father could not access the deferred compensation funds until age 65, and the funds were subject to forfeiture if the father left employment before age 65.

 His employer’s CEO (who happened to be his brother!) testified that about half of their doctors were employed under an individually-tailored deferred compensation plan.